[BREAKING] S&P Downgrade South Africa To Junk Status

-Ratings agency, Standard and Poor’s (S&P Global), has officially downgraded South Africa’s credit rating to Junk Status.
+Ratings agency, Standard and Poor’s (S&P Global), has officially downgraded South Africa’s credit rating to junk status.
 The move comes in the wake of President Jacob Zuma’s recent cabinet reshuffle.

+S&P Global said that the move to junk status – sub-investment grade – was implemented “to reflect its view that the divisions in the ANC-led government have led to changes in the executive leadership”.

-Pravin Gordhan is a highly-respected political figure, often lauded for his fearlessness, integrity, and fiscal prowess, and under his recent tenure, he managed to deflect rating downgrades, curb exorbitant amounts of wasteful expenditure, and implement various appropriate austerity measures to keep South Africa’s floundering economy afloat.
+Pravin Gordhan is a highly-respected political figure, often lauded for his fearlessness, integrity, and fiscal prowess, and under his recent tenure, he managed to deflect potential rating downgrades to junk status, curb exorbitant amounts of wasteful expenditure, and implement various appropriate austerity measures to keep South Africa’s floundering economy afloat.

 Investors and markets alike welcomed Pravin Gordhan’s appointment to a second term as Minister of Finance after he was asked to replace Nhlanhla Nene in December, 2015.
 Gordhan was momentarily superseded by an obscure former mayor, David van Rooyen, in a move that ultimately crushed the South African Rand and caused the Public Investment Corporation (PIC) to lose more than R100 billion in desperately needed public pension funds.